Startup India DPIIT Recognition Benefits and Documents Checklist

 Recognition is not incorporation

-Company registration, LLP registration, PAN, TAN, bank account opening, GST, and trademark work are separate from DPIIT recognition.
-Recognition sits on top of the legal entity.
-If the base entity records are weak, the recognition file becomes harder to maintain.
+Company registration, LLP registration, PAN, TAN, bank account opening, GST, and trademark work are separate processes that happen before DPIIT recognition is even relevant.
+Recognition sits on top of the legal entity; it does not replace or substitute any of those steps.
+If the underlying entity records are incomplete or inconsistent, the recognition file becomes harder to build and harder to defend.

 What to prepare